In case of a normal merge, a merge commit with at least two parent

 o [> master] |\ o [> master] o \ | ==> | | | o [a-branch] | o [a-branch] . . . .

 If the current branch is completely included in the branch to be merged with (i.e. the latter is simply a couple of commits ahead), then no extra merge commits is created.
 Instead, the branch pointer of the current branch is moved forward to match the branch pointer of the other branch, as shown below:

 o [origin/master] o [> master][origin/master] | ==> | o [> master] o . .

 In SmartGit, there are several places from which you can initiate a merge:

-- Branches view In the Branches view (available both on the main window and the Log window), you can right-click on a branch and select Merge to merge the selected branch into the current branch.
+- Branches view In the Branches view (available both on the Working tree and the Log window), you can right-click on a branch and select Merge to merge the selected branch into the current branch.

 - Log Graph On the Log graph of the Log window, you can perform a merge by right-clicking on a commit (usually the one where the branch to be merged with points to) and selecting Merge from the context-menu.